 4.1.3 WebRTC User plane

 The WebRTC user plane consists of media channels for audio and video, and data channels for peer-to-peer communication of arbitrary data.
-The user plane is controlled by the browser and therefore much more standardized.
-Some security relevant requirements (see [10]):
+The user plane is controlled by theWebRTC compliant browser and therefore much more standardized.
+Some security relevant requirements (see [10]) on the WebRTC compliant browser are:

-All channels must use STUN/TURN/ICE.
+All channels must use STUN/TURN/ICE to traverse NAT and Firewall equipments.

-Media channels must use SRTP and DTLS-SRTP
+Media channels must use SRTP with keys provided by DTLS-SRTP

-Data channels must use DTLS
+Data channels must use SCTP over DTLS

 An overview of the WebRTC protocol layers for the user plane can be seen in Figure 4.1.3-1.